thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 ## Addressing Misunderstandings About Scripture

-Skeptics often point to verses that seem confusing or troubling, but that is because they are taken out of context.
+Sceptics often point to verses that seem confusing or troubling, but that is because they are taken out of context.
 One common example is [Deuteronomy 22:28–29](https://www.biblegateway.com/passage/?search=deut%2022%3A28-29&version=NKJV), which many claim teaches that a woman must marry her rapist.
 This is a gross misunderstanding due to lack of context.